chrisnoonan98675/site/xl-deploy/how-to/deploy-your-first-application-on-wildfly-4.5.markdown

 ---
-title: Deploy your first application on JBoss Enterprise Application Platform (EAP) 6 and JBoss Application Server (AS)/WildFly 7.1+ (XL Deploy 4.5.x or earlier)
+title: Deploy your first application on JBoss EAP 6 or JBoss AS/WildFly 7.1+ (XL Deploy 4.5.x or earlier)
 subject:
 - Getting started
 categories: